-QatarEnergy declares force majeure on some LNG contracts amid Iran war
+QatarEnergy declares force majeure on some LNG contracts due to Iran war

 Saad al-Kaabi told the Reuters news agency that two of Qatar’s 14 LNG trains, the equipment used to liquefy natural gas, and one of its two gas-to-liquids facilities were damaged in Iranian attacks.

-The repairs will sideline 12.8 million tonnes of LNG production per year for three to five years, he had said.
+The repairs will sideline 12.8 million tonnes of LNG production per year for three to five years, he said.